open-telemetry/opentelemetry.io/content/en/blog/2023/end-user-q-and-a-04.md

 Whereas with StatefulSets, this isn't necessary, since you get a consistent ID range.
 "So when you do 1-down 1 up, it keeps the same targets each time.
-So like a placeholder for it – you don’t have to recalculate the ring," he exaplins.
+So like a placeholder for it – you don’t have to recalculate the ring," he explains.

 He notes that this is really only useful as a  metrics use case, where you're scraping Prometheus.
 He notes that they'd probably run it as a Deployment for